openstack-archive/fuel-docs/pages/release-notes/v6-1/other/3131-neutron.rst

 .. _neutron-rn:

-OpenStack networking (Neutron)
+OpenStack Networking (Neutron)
 ------------------------------

-Resolved Neutron Issues
+Resolved Neutron issues
 +++++++++++++++++++++++

 * In rare circumstances, there was no connectivity to instances in HA